 - You are a homeowner in Multnomah County.

-- You need to file an application with our office between January 1st and April 15th, to defer the taxes due the following November 15th.
+- You need to file an application with our office between January 1st and December 1st, to defer the taxes due that year.
+Applications submitted after April 15th require payment of a late fee to submit the application.
+Paying the fee does not guarantee acceptance into the program.

 - You must have a recorded deed to the property or be buying the property under a recorded sales contract.
 Certain trust or trustee arrangements qualify for deferral.
 You may not be eligible for deferral if you have a life estate interest in the property.